DSE-AB/pulsar-by-example/README.md

     `cd pulsar-by-example`

+    If you forked the project on GitHub you might want to set the push url (optional)

     `git remote set-url --push origin https://github.com/*Your-GitHub-User-Name-Here*/pulsar-by-example.git` (optional)

+2. Download the zipped project from GitHub and expand it, then open a shell and cd into the expanded directory.

 * Run the setup script. *Note: Since the Pulsar environment is downloaded the first time this step may take som time to complete.*

     `ant -f script/setup-workspace.xml`

+### Building the examples and starting Pulsar with IntelliJ IDEA

 * Open the top project directory (pulsar-by-example) with IntelliJ IDEA. *Note: You need to open IDEA, then select `Open Project` from the splash menu (or choose `Open...` from the file menu) and navigate to select the directory.*

-### Running the examples
 * First you need to build the examples, the simplest way is to use the Ant build script `master-build/dist-all` which will compile and package (dist) all the example modules.
 * Start the ´Pulsar (developer)` Run Configuration in Intellij

+### Building the examples and starting Pulsar from the command line

+Make sure your command shell has the top level project directory as the current directory.
+The one where this README.md resides.

+* Build the example modules

+    `ant -f script/build.xml dist-all`

+* Start Pulsar

+    `cd pulsar`
+    `java -jar pulsar.launcher-v.v.v.jar`

+### Installing the examples

+After a few seconds your default web browser will automatically be opened to show the `AdminConsole` UI.

-* When the ´AdminConsole´ opens click the ´Install´ tab and install the ´pulsar.devtools.wiki´ module
+* When the ´AdminConsole´ opens click the ´Install´ tab and install the ´pulsar.devtools.wiki´ module.
 * When the module is installed navigate you browser to the page [`/pulsar/wiki/index.html`](http://localhost:8080/pulsar/wiki/index.html) (The default port for Pulsar is 8080, if that is not available Pulsar will use 8081 instead.)
+* The Wiki contains further information on the different example modules and how to use them.

 Project Structure
 -----------------